kennakomea/accessibility-scanner-backend/README.md

 -   **Success Response (200 OK):**
     -   **Content-Type:** `text/html`
     -   The response body is a full HTML document containing the formatted scan report, including summary metrics, a screenshot, and a detailed list of all violations.

+## Security

+### Rate Limiting

+To protect the API from abuse and ensure availability, rate limiting is essential.
+While initial attempts were made to implement rate limiting within the Node.js/Express application itself, this approach proved unreliable in the managed PaaS environment (Railway).

+**Recommendation:** Rate limiting should be implemented at the infrastructure level, which is more robust and efficient.
+This can be done using:

+-   An **API Gateway** (e.g., Amazon API Gateway, Kong).
+-   A **reverse proxy** or **load balancer** (e.g., Nginx, Traefik).
+-   An **edge provider** (e.g., Cloudflare, Akamai).

+These services can block excessive traffic before it ever reaches the application, providing better protection and performance.

 ## Key Logic